Students from Around the World

 I sought out the pastor of the Church and advised him that I wanted to do something to help.
 He pointed me in the direction of a beautiful person who I had been admiring for the past year.
 She told me about the AmeriCorps VISTA program and asked me to contact Mrs. Phyllis Dorn, who I also had met during my career and admired her compassion in helping the less fortunate.
 I knew then that I had been called to volunteering by a higher power.
 These ladies introduced me to the Career Connections program that would assist students with obtaining their GED through a computer based program called Keytrain.

 This unexpected turn of event has changed my life forever.
-Yes, I have assisted students in getting their GED, yes, I have encouraged students to attend college and yes, I have encouraged students to obtain their Georgia Work Ready certificate.
+Yes, I have assisted students in getting their GED, and yes, I have encouraged students to attend college.
 But the most valuable lesson for me was what I have learned about myself.
 I have learned that volunteering is more than giving.
 It has given me the satisfaction of knowing that I have made a difference.
 It has increased my social awareness; I have gained self confidence while discovering new strengths and talents.
 It has prepared me even better for the workplace by developing my skills and helping me gain invaluable work experience.
 I have met new people and made new friends.
 I have had invaluable training that will be with me for the rest of my life.
 I have learned that we all have some things in common to give such as our time, energy, skills and feelings.
 Uniting together around common goals can make this world a better place.
 Being a volunteer for AmeriCorps VISTA has helped me to understand that Community work teaches us that we can take action to solve problems rather than simply worrying about them.

 – Carolyn Glover, AmeriCorp*VISTA Team Leader